PfizerRD/autoSphinxTemplate/README.md

 - docs/source
 - pythonScripts

-This last one can be renamed and its name should be updated in the docker-compose.yml and sphinxConfig.yml If the conf.py is updated or some changes in the documentation is not appearing after refreshing the web browser, please consider restart the docker container.
+This last one can be renamed or more folders can be added the updated name or additional folders should be reflected in the docker-compose.yml and sphinxConfig.yml.

 Finally, to bring the system up and running and dethatch it from the terminal run:
 ```
-docker-compose up --build -d
+$ docker-compose up --build -d
 ```

 ## License